 In both of these scenarios, the sacrifice is too great.
 No matter where you fall on the continuum, you ought to be able to secure patient zero while still learning from every interaction with potential threats.
 You should be able to implement endpoint security that’s informed by what’s happening outside your organization, and continually refined by what’s taking place within.

 To achieve a better balance, stop thinking about endpoint security as layers of protection that are either on or off.
 Rather, endpoint security should function more like a soundboard in a music studio.
 For some songs, you want to crank up the bass.
 For others, you want to emphasize the high end.
 There’s no need to choose between bass or treble—you can adjust different knobs to get the right mix for each song.

 Your endpoint security should work the same way.
 You should have multiple layers of endpoint defenses at your disposal, with the ability to turn inspection and blocking at various layers up or down to best suit your organizational priorities.

 When you start to think about endpoint security in this way, you can start using all the tools at your disposal in a smarter way.
 Because you can control how much you see, you know how much control you need to have.
 And wherever you fall on the continuum, you can decide what to allow or restrict on a more granular basis, while empowering your employees to be as productive as possible.

-To find out how you can tune different layers of Intel Security endpoint solutions to find the right balance for your organization, join us for a webinar “Busting the Malware Silver Bullet Myth.”
+To find out how you can tune different layers of McAfee endpoint solutions to find the right balance for your organization, join us for a webinar “Busting the Malware Silver Bullet Myth.”